What Makes Us

 Our amazing team

 We'd be nothing without our incredible volunteers who commit their free time to WNMS.
-From organising Emperors' Challenge each year to cutting through deadfall on the local trails, our volunteers are priceless, and we wouldn't change them for a penny
+From organising the Emperor's Challenge each year to cutting through deadfall on the local trails, our volunteers are priceless, and we wouldn't change them for a penny.

 Dave Thompson